yamitc/nextjsbasicapp/solution.md

 ---

-## 🌐 Exposing the Application with Ingress and SSL
+## 🌐 Exposing the Application with Ingress

 The application is exposed via an Ingress resource that provisions an external **public IP** with support for both HTTP and HTTPS.

 ### ✅ Ingress Overview

-After deployment, the Azure Load Balancer public IP acn be obtained with
+After deployment, the Azure Load Balancer public IP can be obtained with

 ```bash
 kubectl get ingress